Skogarmadr/bachelor-thesis/chapters/05-protocol.md

 \end{split}
 \end{equation}

-We use two timelocks t0 and t1 that are defined during lock swap. t0 sets the time window during which it is safe to execute the trade.
-When t0 is passed, the refund may start. t1 sets the response time during which Alice is required to react and reveal  her preimage to get her ether.
-After t1, Bob can get his ether back and allow Alice to redeem her bitcoin.
+We use two timelocks t0 and t1 that are defined during lock swap. t0 sets the time for Alice where it is safe to execute the exchange.
+When t0 is passed, the refund may start. t1 sets the response time during which Alice is required for claiming the coin from Bob and reveal her preimage .
+When t1 is passed, Bob can get his ether back and allows Alice to redeem her bitcoin.
+Note that all timelocks are defined in Relative Timelock, see \ref{relative-timelock}.

 ### Bitcoin Script